TylerCityStation

 KENT ROAD [PC, 1978]

-This station was just below the old SOUTH WILTON, aka KENT, depot and reportedly opened in January of 1976 for employees of Perkin Elmer.
+This WILTON station was just below the old SOUTH WILTON, aka KENT, depot and reportedly opened in January of 1976 for employees of Perkin Elmer.
 This belated accommodation was in the Penn Central era just before the creation of Conrail.
-In 1986, Cornwall says two daily trains each way were still making this stop and serving a few riders.
+Cornwall says two daily trains each way were still making this stop in 1986 and serving a few riders.
 Growing traffic congestion on Rte.
 7 had already persuaded the optics company to build a new plant in Danbury in 1966 rather than expanding the one here and the trend continued until Metro North, according to a Wilton Bulletin article, moved to discontinue service here as of 1/16/1994.
 The railroad said that ridership had dwindled to 15 passengers per day and a newly refurbished MERRITT 7 station, 1.2 miles to the south, was expected to serve instead, with CDOT running van shuttles between the two locations for at least the next six months.
-Many thanks to Dave Sullivan, a new TCS contributor, for sending in an article that sheds light on two stations at once!
+Many thanks to Dave Sullivan for sending in an article that sheds light on two stations at once!
 The shot on the left looks north and the one on the right looks south with the parking area on the east side of the track and shelter.
 [REFS: HC/10/30/1966/8A; WB/01/12/1994/02; P103]